esp-rs/book/src/tooling/simulating/index.md

 At the moment, there are a few ways of simulating Rust projects on Espressif chips, all of them have some limitations, but it's quickly evolving and getting better every day.

-In this chapter, we will discuss the different available simulation tools.
+In this chapter, we will discuss currently available simulation tools.

 Refer to the table below to see which chip is supported in every simulating method: